slgrobotics/robots_bringup/Docs/Dragger/README.md

 ### _Optional:_ Create a Linux service for on-boot autostart

-With _Dragger base_ (Arduino wheels driver), _Laser Scanner_ and _IMU_ ROS2 nodes tested, it is time to set up autostart on boot for hands-free operation.
+With _Dragger_ ROS2 nodes tested, you can set up autostart on boot for hands-free operation.

 Follow this guide: https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Ubuntu-RPi/LinuxService.md